pflanze/coding/practice/arrays.md

 indexOf()............🍎Search the array for an element and returns its position<br/>
 isArray()...........🔔Checks whether an object is an array</br>
 join().................🔔Joins all elements of an array into a string<br/>
-keys()..................🛎Returns a Array Iteration Object, containing the keys of the original array lastIndexOf()...........🚀Search the array for an element, starting at the end, and returns its position<br/>
+keys()..................🛎Returns a Array Iteration Object, containing the keys of the original array<br/>
+lastIndexOf()...........🚀Search the array for an element, starting at the end, and returns its position<br/>
 map().................🤖Creates a new array with the result of calling a function for each array element<br/>
 pop()................🚀Removes the last element of an array, and returns that element<br/>